-This six-region map aligns more closely with several of our partner organizations, who also operate with county and regional structures (e.g., Association of Oregon Counties, Regional Solutions).
+This six-region map aligns more closely with several of our partners, who also operate with county and regional structures (e.g., Association of Oregon Counties, Regional Solutions).

-Internally, it better supports regions of practice and allows for effective and streamlined operations management.
+Internally, these regions allow for effective and streamlined operations management.

 Where will Regional Directors be located?